-The diluted potentially mineable underground resource considered for this study is estimated to be approximately 3,000,000 tonnes at a grade of 10.3 g/t Au.
+The diluted potentially mineable underground resource considered for this study is estimated to be approximately 3,000,000 tonnes at a grade of 10.3 g/t Au and is sourced solely from the Madsen deposit.
 The Preliminary Economic Assessment includes both Indicated Mineral Resource (93% of the total tonnes) and Inferred Mineral Resource.
 Table 1.2 shows a breakdown of the potentially mineable resource.